 My areas of research are broadly in twentieth- and twenty-first-century Irish literature (particularly fiction) and culture.
-My specific current research interests lie in modern and contemporary fiction, Irish literature and culture during the Celtic Tiger, the literary and visual cultures of contemporary Ireland, and philosophy and Irish writing.
-I have ongoing research interests in the work of John Banville, Samuel Beckett and Claire Keegan.
+My specific current research interests lie in modern and contemporary fiction, Irish literature and culture during the Celtic Tiger and post-2008 crash era, and the literary and visual cultures of contemporary Ireland, and philosophy and Irish writing.
+I have an ongoing research interest in the work of John Banville.
+I also write fiction.

 The Failing Heart (Sawtry: Dedalus: 2018)